 A non-AP EHT STA with dot11RestrictedTWTOptionImplemented set to true as a TXOP holder shall ensure the TXOP ends before the start time of any active R-TWT SPs that are advertised by its associated AP that does not correspond to a nontransmitted BSSID.

+(#19111)NOTE 1—This applies whether the R-TWT SP overlaps with another R-TWT SP or not.

 35.8.3 R-TWT announcement